Cecil B. DeMille: Style and themes

 Cecil B. DeMille's film production career evolved from critically significant silent films to financially significant sound films.
 He began his career with reserved yet brilliant melodramas; from there, his style developed into marital comedies with outrageously melodramatic plots.
-In order to attract a high-class audience, DeMille based many of his early films on stage melodramas, novels, and short stories.
-He began the production of epics earlier in his career until they began to solidify his career in the 1920s.
+To attract a high-class audience, DeMille based many of his early films on stage melodramas, novels, and short stories.
+He began producing epics earlier in his career, but they solidified his career in the 1920s.
 By 1930, DeMille had perfected his film style of mass-interest spectacle films with Western, Roman, or Biblical themes.
-DeMille was often criticized for making his spectacles too colorful and for being too occupied with entertaining the audience rather than accessing the artistic and auteur possibilities that film could provide.
+DeMille was often criticized for making his spectacles too colorful and for being too occupied with entertaining the audience rather than exploring the artistic and auteur possibilities that film could provide.
 However, others interpreted DeMille's work as visually impressive, thrilling, and nostalgic.
 Along the same lines, critics of DeMille often qualify him by his later spectacles and fail to consider several decades of ingenuity and energy that defined him during his generation.
 Throughout his career, he did not alter his films to better adhere to contemporary or popular styles.
-Actor Charlton Heston admitted DeMille was, "terribly unfashionable" and Sidney Lumet called DeMille, "the cheap version of D. W. Griffith", adding that DeMille, "[didn't have]...an original thought in his head", though Heston added that DeMille was much more than that.
+Actor Charlton Heston admitted DeMille was "terribly unfashionable" and Sidney Lumet called DeMille, "the cheap version of D. W. Griffith", adding that DeMille, "[didn't have]...an original thought in his head", though Heston added that DeMille was much more than that.